nmcguinness/2024_25---GD---CSharp---Intro/README.md

-# 2024 - 25 - GD - C# Concepts for Game Developers
+# 2024 - 25 - GD - C# Concepts for Game Developers in GD3

 ## Overview